• Skip to primary navigation

 How to Use Gelatin

-• First of all, I live in Germany so I work with the products we have here.
-In this case, I use the well known Dr. Oetker products.
+• First of all, I live in Germany, so I work with the products we have here.
+In this case, I use the well-known Dr. Oetker products.

 • There are two kinds of gelatin: granules/powder and sheets.

-• Most of the time I use the sheets because they are easier to divide.
+• Most of the time, I use the sheets because they are easier to divide.

-• One packet of sheet gelatin (in Germany) weighs 20 g/ 0.7 oz and it contains 12 sheets, enough for 1 liter/ 33.8 fl.oz/ 4 cups liquid.
+• One packet of sheet gelatin (in Germany) weighs 20 g/ 0.7 oz, and it contains 12 sheets, enough for 1 liter/ 33.8 fl. oz/ 4 cups liquid.

 • One packet of powder/granules has 9 g/ 0.3 oz and it's enough for 500 ml/ 17 fl.oz/ 2 cups liquid.

-• Gelatin is not vegetarian, Halal or Kosher, as it is derived mostly from pork.
+• Gelatin is not vegetarian, Halal, or Kosher, as it is derived mostly from pork.
 There are vegetarian/Kosher/Halal alternatives available.

-• Some fruit sorts like fresh kiwi, pineapple, mango, papaya, and ginger contain protein-digesting enzymes that will affect the gelatin, preventing it from setting.
+• Some fruits sorts like fresh kiwi, pineapple, mango, papaya, and ginger contain protein-digesting enzymes that will affect the gelatin, preventing it from setting.
 When using this fruit in a recipe, go for the canned alternative.

 no bake cheesecake with berries and sour cream